bwboao/noting_app/README.md

 ```

 ## fs.existssync is not a function
 If you pull this project directly, installing the npm dependencies.
-After running there might be this warning, it is an issue, my way solving is (changing webpack configs as mentioned in a github issue)[https://github.com/electron/electron/issues/9920#issuecomment-478826728].
+After running there might be this warning, it is an issue, my way solving is [changing webpack configs as mentioned in a github issue](https://github.com/electron/electron/issues/9920#issuecomment-478826728).
 Then everything should just run fine.